kkawakam/rust-presentation/content.md

 # What is Rust?
  - **Project sponsored by Mozilla**
     - Started in 2006 by Graydon Hoare
     - Sponsored by Mozilla in 2009
     - Went 1.0 in May 2015
  - **'Systems Programming Language that runs blazingly fast, prevents segfaults and guarantees thread safety.'**
-    - Compiled language using LLVM
+    - Compiled language that uses LLVM
-    - No garbage collector -> no runtime overhead
     - On-par performance with C/C++
+    - No garbage collector, no runtime overhead
     - Provides memory safety & elimates data races
-    - Most Loved Programming Language - Stack Overflow Developer Survey 2016
  - **There are several companies using Rust in production**
     - [Dropbox - Magic Pocket](http://www.wired.com/2016/03/epic-story-dropboxs-exodus-amazon-cloud-empire/)
     - [Chef - Habitat](https://github.com/habitat-sh/habitat)
     - Mozilla - Servo

 ???
+- LLVM is a library that is used to construct, optimize and produce intermediate and/or binary machine code
 - Systems programming language doesn't really have a specific definition but I think people generally say that it can be used in applications to replace C/C++
 ---